-- The same capability of writing a page with uncommitted data is used for "stealing" a page - Scenario: - Transaction TI has a lot of pages in buffer, with uncommitted changes - Transaction T2 needs a buffer page, steals it from T1 by having T1's page written to disk, then using that buffer slot - If row locking in use, could have T2 stealing a page from multiple other transactions, though hopefully uncommon. - With stealing going on, how can we ensure atomicity? - One controlling mechanism is page pinning - Only an unpinned buffer page can be stolen... - Another mechanism involves the log's LSNs (log sequence numbers), covered soon
+- The same capability of writing a page with uncommitted data is used for "stealing" a page - Scenario: - Transaction T1 has a lot of pages in buffer, with uncommitted changes - Transaction T2 needs a buffer page, steals it from T1 by having T1's page written to disk, then using that buffer slot - With stealing going on, how can we ensure atomicity? - One controlling mechanism is page pinning - Only an unpinned buffer page can be stolen... - Another mechanism involves the log's LSNs (log sequence numbers), covered soon